syncfusion-content/xamarin-docs/Xamarin/Button/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-## Setting caption
+## Setting Caption

 The button caption can be defined using the [`Text`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html#Syncfusion_XForms_Buttons_SfButton_Text) property of [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html).
-This caption normally describes the meaning of the button and is displayed in button.
+This caption normally describes the button's function and is displayed on the button.

 {% tabs %}
 {% highlight xaml %}